nicolaracco/chatter/README.md

 #### Ready!

-Now you can start the server with: `coffee app.coffee`
+Now you can start the server with: `coffee app.coffee`.

+### Specs

+Run `jake` without arguments, or `npm test`.

 ### TODO

-- Tests of any type
+- Integration Tests on web pages and socket.io
 - Transcript
 - Admin panel for user management
 - Room deletion